-"Well, it was hard to read, I needed some help.
-Still, it was all nonsense… Reincarnation, the possibility to reborn anew somewhere else.
+"Well, it was hard to read.
+I needed some help.
+Still, it is all nonsense reincarnation, the possibility of being reborn somewhere else in a different world or time.
 Yeah, such an absurd idea."

 Galadriel sighed as she contemplated the idea of it.
-Reborn in a better place.
+To be reborn in a better place.
 Far away from here.
-Sounded too good to be true.
+It sounded too good to be true.

 "But if I could… I would love to take all of you with me… Perhaps knowing what is a normal family would be good?"
 Galadriel whispered.

 "Hey, Pandoras, if I reborn somewhere, if I reincarnated… You could come with me, right?
 You will search for me?"
 Galadriel asked her stoic creation.
-She did not know why was she talking about it, maybe it was the melancholy or depression.
+She did not know why she was talking about it.
+Maybe it was melancholy or depression.
 But for her, those words meant a lot.